nhn/tui.grid/docs/data-source.md

 });
 ```

-## Example Page
+## Example

-You can see the example that binding to remote data [here](https://nhn.github.io/tui.grid/latest/tutorial-example11-using-net).
+You can see the example that binding to remote data [here](https://nhn.github.io/tui.grid/latest/tutorial-example10-data-source).